rog-SARTHAK/rog-SARTHAK.github.io/README.md

 Using word vectors with spacy

 <p align="left"> <img src="https://raw.githubusercontent.com/rog-SARTHAK/rog-SARTHAK.github.io/main/Img/18.png" alt="token sent" width="700" height="400" /> </p>

+### .vectors.most_similar

+The .vectors attribute is a two-dimensional NumPy array that contains the vector representations of all the tokens in the vocabulary of the loaded model.
+You can use the .most_similar method of this array to find the tokens that are most similar to a given token based on cosine similarity.

 Word embedding - apple and banana